 2. Fake it ’til you make it

-Before Elizabeth even had a prototype she knew she had to test and validate the idea was something people actually wanted.
+Before Elizabeth even had a prototype she knew she had to test and validate the idea was something people wanted.
 Rather than spend a bunch of time and money going straight for a real foam prototype, she took a trip to Kinkos and got some large paper sheets, in the size of the mat squares, to use to mock up how it could look in a room.

-After photographing her living room and then photoshopping the illustrations on top of the initial paper mockups, she was able to show them in real life environments to further sell her idea.
+After photographing her living room and then photoshopping the illustrations on top of the initial paper mockups, she was able to show them in real-life environments to further sell her idea.

-Had she just shown a big rectangle with the pattern on it I doubt she wouldn’t have gotten as big a positive response she did.
-The reason being that showing herself and her baby on the mat people gives her prospects everything they need to imagine themselves using it the same way.
+Had she just shown a big rectangle with the pattern on it I doubt she wouldn’t have gotten as big a positive response as she did.
+The reason is that showing herself and her baby on the mat people gives her prospects everything they need to imagine themselves using it the same way.

 Idea + Ingenuity (and a little Photoshop):

 Takeaway: You don’t always need to spend a ton of time or money to prototype your idea before you’ve done the initial validation.
 The speed of implementation is crucial for success, had she waited for weeks or more likely, months, for a real prototype she would have spent a ton of money and ended up delaying the project, perhaps even indefinitely.

 3. The Power of Facebook Groups